embedify/canable/README.md

 # CANable

-Library for interfacing with the CANanble CAN to USB adapter.
+Library for interfacing with the CANable CAN to USB adapter.

+Use this library at your own risk, it is a very rough nodeJS implementation of the canard python library and relies on the serialport package.